About Our client

 Strong-Motion Network

-The RAN is given ever more importance, reflected by the adding stations and substituting triggered recording with real-time data streaming.
+The RAN real-time information is given ever more importance, reflected by constantly adding stations and completely substituting legacy recorders with real-time streaming dataloggers.

 Seismic Network Scalability

-Kinemetrics’ Aspen System acquires and processes data from more than 500 stations in a virtualized environment running on two enterprise-class servers with shared storage.
+Kinemetrics’ Aspen System acquires and processes data from over 800 stations in a virtualized environment on several enterprise-class servers with shared storage.

 HAVE QUESTIONs OR NEED A CONSULTATION?